gazoodle/geckolib/README.md

 Designed to be used by home automation systems such as Home Assistant or openHAB

+*This library is currently in Alpha, meaning that there may be large changes in library shape, class definitions, behaviours etc as I client it in my ongoing Home Assistant integration which hasn't been released yet.*

 # Installation

 This library is hosted on PyPI and can be installed with the following command-line